dylanleclair/word-games/README.md

 They passed the tests as expected.

+Then, to really capitalize on how useful interfaces can be, I created a list of IWordTrees - containing both a FastWordTree and a LightWordTree, then iterated over it, testing if the expected words were found and the fake words were not.

+At first this didn't pass, but after some debugging, I found that I forgot to remove a field from FastWordTree that was replaced by WordTree.
+After fixing this, the tests worked!
+My interface implementation was spotless.
+(SHA: 595b50a)

 6.Why is the code better structured after the refactoring?

 The code is vastly improved after this stage of refactoring, since we can work with each of the different types of trees in exactly the same way.